St. Paul Park union approves Marathon's contract, ending work stoppage

-July 1 (Reuters) - Unionized workers will return to work at a Minnesota refinery next week after reaching a contract agreement with Marathon Petroleum that ends a months-long work stoppage, the union said on Thursday.
+(Reuters) -Unionized workers will return to work at a Minnesota refinery next week after reaching a contract agreement with Marathon Petroleum that ends a months-long work stoppage, the union said on Thursday.

 Teamsters Local 120 in St. Paul Park, Minnesota, approved a revised contract offer from Marathon Petroleum after fighting proposals that could have cut jobs and subcontract maintenance work.